 The racism, extremism and superiority complex is the only reason for the clashes between the Indian communities.

-Recently, the clashes took place between Dalits and Maratha communities in Bhima Koregaon of Maharashtra.
+The clashes took place between Dalits and Maratha communities in Bhima Koregaon of Maharashtra on 1 January 2018.
 Let's find out the reason behind the clashes between the Dalits and the Maratha community on the Koregaon Bhīma Battle which was fought 200 years ago.

-The Battle was took place when the forces of Maratha ruler Peshwa Baji Rao II fought with those of the British East India Company in which majority of soldiers belongs to Mahar at Bhima Koregaon, named so for being situated on the bank of River Bhima.
+The Battle took place when the forces of Maratha ruler Peshwa Baji Rao II fought with those of the British East India Company in which the majority of soldiers belong to Mahar at Bhima Koregaon, named so for being situated on the bank of River Bhima.

 Mahar relates this battle to their self-respect because they were insulted by the Peshwa Baji Rao II on their identity and caste when they offered their services to the Peshwa.
 The Mahars then took the job with the British and fought the war on their behalf.
 The soldiers of the Peshwa defeated and it was the first historic step towards making India free of caste and democracy "which happened almost two hundred years ago.

 Historians Narration on the Battle of Bhima Koregaon

 Some historian believes that the battle took place against the tyranny of foreign invasion which is factually not incorrect whereas some historian believes that it was the battle for the self-respect of the Mahar because when they offer their services to Peshwa were denied by calling them untouchables.
 This was similar behaviour Peshwa that of Ancient India did through Varna System.

 Some historians provided the details in many places that while entering the city, the Mahar’s had to bind a broom in their waist so that their 'polluted and profane' footprints could be removed from the broom by wandering behind them.

 They had to hang a vessel in their neck so that they could spit in it and their spit should not be polluted.
 They could not even think of extracting water from wells or puddles.